© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 To exercise the right to cancel, the consumer must notify you using the model cancellation form or by making any other clear statement of cancellation (whether or not in writing).
 Some auction sites or marketplaces might refund some of your selling fees in the event of a cancellation.
 However, be careful not to restrict the buyer's ability to use the site again.
 In most cases, you can report a transaction as cancelled by mutual agreement, and you should not leave the buyer negative feedback.

-For more information about cancellation rights and information requirements, including the model cancellation form, see 'Distance sales - from 13 June 2014'.
+For more information about cancellation rights and information requirements, including the model cancellation form, see 'Consumer contracts - distance sales'.

 HOW DO I GET THE GOODS BACK WHEN THE CONSUMER CANCELS?